You're already paying your employees.

 Most executives know what is broken, but they don't know why.
 Or they’ve tried to fix it with limited or no success.

-Executive Interviews to establish vision, Middle Management Interviews to understand lines of communication and accountability, and Front Line Interviews to see where the day-to-day hurdles live.
-Friction map(s) developed based on employee input.
+I conduct: Executive Interviews to establish vision, Middle Management Interviews to understand lines of communication and accountability, and Front Line Interviews to see where the day-to-day hurdles live.
+After a Strength and Friction map(s) findings presentation, you can choose from a package or a personalized plan.

-Co-Designing with employees to increase buy-in, engagement, and increasing likelihood of long-lasting positive changes.
-Formalizing emergent workflows and shadow systems, & building new processes that prioritize culture and ease of use.
-Bridging communication gaps for boosting efficiency.
+Co-Design workshops increase employee buy-in, engagement, and likelihood of long-lasting adaptability.
+We create an evaluative process by which to measure success, formalize emergent workflows and shadow systems, & build new processes that prioritize culture and ease of use.

 To make sure any learned helplessness hasn’t crept back in, employees are encouraged to suggest and test iterations on processes to build scalability; as your business grows, so do your systems.
-This phase is where we will see how well the lines of communication are functioning.
+This phase is where we will see how well the lines of communication and evaluative processes are functioning.

 If your company is experiencing 3 or more of these symptoms, your business could benefit from some therapy.